costajob/app-servers/README.md

 Crystal has a syntax very close to Ruby, but brings some desirable features such as strong typing (hidden by a pretty smart type inference algorithm) and ahead of time (AOT) compilation.
 For concurrency Crystal adopts the CSP model and evented/IO (via [libevent](http://libevent.org/)) to avoid blocking calls, but parallelism is not yet supported.

+### Nim
+[Nim](http://nim-lang.org/) 0.18.0 is installed viw homebrew.
+Nim is an efficient, Python inspired, strong typed language that comes with a pretty flexible compliler able to produce code in C (default), C++, JavaScript or ObjectiveC.
+Nim supports metaprogramming, functional, message passing, procedural, and object-oriented coding style.

+### C
+[C](https://en.wikipedia.org/wiki/C_(programming_language)) language is pre-installed in Apple LLVM (clang-802.0.42).
+C is a general-purpose programming language with features economy of expression, modern flow control and data structures, and a rich set of operators.
+C was originally designed for and implemented on the UNIX operating system on the DEC PDP-11, by [Dennis Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie).

 ### D
 [D](https://dlang.org/) language's LDC compiler 1.7.0 is installed via homebrew.
 D is a general-purpose programming language with static typing, systems-level access, and C-like syntax.